-The general rule of thumb is the higher your score the more likely you are to be accepted for a mortgage.
-It is worth noting that lenders have an internal credit score which is built on information held on your credit report as well as information within your application.
+The general rule of thumb, whether a First-Time Buyer, Home Mover or budding Buy-to-Let landlord, is the higher your score the more likely you are to be accepted for a mortgage.
+It is worth noting that lenders have an internal credit score which is built on the information held on your credit report as well as information within your application.
 Every mortgage provider follows their own credit scoring policy, so just because one high street bank declines you, it doesn’t necessarily follow that they will all say no.

 When it comes to which credit reference agency to use, or which one will the lender use. unfortunately, they do not always divulge this information and in any case, sometimes lenders chop and change between Experian, Equifax and Call Credit.
 It is good practice when looking to obtain a mortgage to check multiple credit reference agencies.
 The reason for this is that information on one agencies file may differ to that on another.

 Until you have registered with one of the credit reference agencies to check your score, the first thing you need to do is stop applying for new items of credit.
 Be careful, something as simple as comparing car insurance on a price comparison website can register unwanted credit searches.

 Lenders will use the electoral roll to carry out identity checks, so this is a very important step.
 Ensure that your name is spelt correctly and you are registered at your current address, your credit file will show if you are registered or not, you can also check with your council.